-To be considered for readmission, students who withdraw from the program due to a positive drug screen must:
+To be considered for readmission, students who withdraw from the program due to a positive drug screen must complete substance use treatment and:

-1. Have the treatment agency mail a letter verifying completion of a substance abuse treatment

-- program which is approved by the Health Program and the Regulatory Body of the Program. - 2.
+- 1. Have the treatment agency mail a letter verifying completion of a substance abuse treatment program which is approved by the Health Program and the Regulatory Body of the Program. - 2.
 Submit to an unannounced drug screen at the student's expense prior to readmission.
 A positive screen will result in ineligibility for readmission.